rpsft/etlbox/ETLBoxDocu/articles/dataflow/overview_dataflow.md

 You have some data somewhere - stored in some files, a table or somewhere else.
 Now you want to define a pipeline which takes this data, transforms it "on the fly" and writes it into a target (this could be again a database, a file or somewhere else).
-This is the pure essence of an ETL process (extracting, transformig, loading).
+This is the pure essence of an ETL process (extracting, transforming, loading).
 The building block to define such a data flow in ETLBox are source components for extracting, transformations and destination components for loading.